The following list defines key words as they are used in these Rules.

 The Agreement to Arbitrate is intended to be a general outline of the dispute, not an argument of your case.

-The Agreement to Arbitrate shall be given to the shipper by BBB prior to the hearing.
-If the shipper agrees with the general description of his or her side of the dispute and the decision sought, the shipper shall sign the Agreement to Arbitrate and return it to BBB within five days of receiving it.
+The Agreement to Arbitrate shall be given to the customer by BBB prior to the hearing.
+If the customer agrees with the general description of his or her side of the dispute and the decision sought, the customer shall sign the Agreement to Arbitrate and return it to BBB within five days of receiving it.
 Failure to mail the signed Agreement within this time period may result in a delay of the resolution of your case.

-The shipper should contact BBB at once if he or she disagrees with the general description of his or her case.
+The customer should contact BBB at once if he or she disagrees with the general description of his or her case.

 Parties should not contact BBB if they think the description of the other party's case is in error; that is an issue for the arbitrator to decide.